margaret-liss/Simple/JumpingToSeated.md

 1. From standing, fold forward to the extent that you can touch your chest to your thighs, fairly tightly.
 You want to be like a hair pin.
 This requires hamstring/back-body flexibility and hip flexor strength.
 2. From seated, lift your self (or butt, at a min) up off the ground using the strength of your shoulders and core.
 Try it with straight legs and sitting on your shins.

+## Starting Position for Both Methods
+The starting position for both methods is the same: the crouch and spring.

+From Downward Facing Dog, come into a crouch position.
+Push your chest toward your thighs while bending your knees, keeping your butt low and allowing your heels to come up as you push through the balls of your feet.
+The balls of your feet are pushing foward, while your hands, arms, shoulders are pushing you backward.
+Your knees and chest are compacted like an accordian and you should feel like a wound up spring.

+## Method A: Low hips, straight legs